rokabytedev/vojiapp/README.md

 ## 📝 License

-This project is created for Voji app.
+This project is created for Noeji app.
 All rights reserved.

 ## 🤝 Contributing